Below you can see who does what at FIH

 Appointed as CEO, Jason joined FIH in February 2017.
 Well known to the hockey family, he served as an Olympic and World Cup Umpire, FIH Committee Member and Technical Official for over 20-years.
 His most recent appointments were Tournament Director of the 2014 Men’s Hockey World Cup in The Hague, Netherlands and Technical Delegate of the Rio 2016 Olympic Games.
 He has also served as a Board Member for Hockey New Zealand and has played an important role in the development of hockey both within his homeland and internationally.
 Over that same period, Jason has held senior executive roles in Banking, Insurance and Finance across some of Australasia’s largest Financial Services Companies, ANZ Bank, Insurance Australia Group and Suncorp Group.
 As CEO, Jason combines his business acumen with his lifelong passion for the sport to grow and protect hockey.

 David oversees the running of the FIH Sport Department, aligning the operational objectives with the overarching strategic plan.
-He joined FIH from LOCOG where he was the Head of Sport Competition.
+He joined FIH from LOCOG where he was the Head of Sport Competition for the London Olympic Games.
+Previously he worked for the British Olympic Association before being part of London’s successful Olympic bid.
 David has 125 international hockey caps and played for the GB Hockey Team at the 1992, 1996, 2000 Olympic Games.
+He is also a member of ASOIF’s Olympic and Multi-Sport Games Working Group.

 Sarah oversees the delivery, marketing and television for all FIH events.
 She joined FIH in 2011 from Fast Track sports marketing agency where she was a Business Director responsible for the UK athletics account.
 Previous to this she gained major events experience from working across various Olympics and Commonwealth games and at Rugby and Cricket World Cups.
 Sarah loves the speed, skill and athleticism of hockey.